emoose/OutRun2006Tweaks/README.md

 - Horn button can be made functional during normal gameplay, outside of the "honk your horn!" girl requests
 - Allows randomizing the set of highway animations to use, instead of only using the set for the game mode being played
 - In-game HUD can be optionally toggled via bindable keypress
+- Manual Transmission (MT) can be set as the default for C2C menus
 - Passing all the C2C missions might unlock something new 🐱

 **Bugfixes:**